Murat65536/Rickroll/README.md

-A simple c++ script I made that rickrolls you!
+A simple c++ program I made that rickrolls you!